sunscreen/ExtremeScanner/README.md

 * It supports Stacking configurations.
 * It supports Extremes Automatic Protection system - but doesnt use it yet.
 * It Provides a Micro Mau information (because extreme dosnt support mau oid)
-* Future support for Power supply/Fan/Health stats (because extreme doesnt support the Health Mib)
+* Future support for Power supply/Fan/Health stats (because extreme does not support the Health Mib)

 ### Dependencies